Disclaimer: I do not own Harry Potter or any of it's ideas, themes, characters, books, movies, images, etc.

 "And?" he asked.

-"No-one knows we're here."
+"No-one knows we're here, and I have no books to read."
 She whispered, sounding very afraid.

 "Look, Granger, don't cry.
-I'm sure someone will come along and find us eventually."
+I'm sure someone will come along and find us eventually, and then you can go back to studying for next year like I know you were planning to."
 Draco said, sighing and scooting back to lean against a wall.

 "I'm not crying!" she snapped, glaring at him.
 He smirked.